Jellyfish: Anatomy

 On the underside of the bell is the manubrium, a stalk-like structure hanging down from the centre, with the mouth, which also functions as the anus, at its tip.
 There are often four oral arms connected to the manubrium, streaming away into the water below.
 The mouth opens into the gastrovascular cavity, where digestion takes place and nutrients are absorbed.
 This is subdivided by four thick septa into a central stomach and four gastric pockets.
-The four pairs of gonads are attached to the septa, and close to them four septal funnels open to the exterior, perhaps supplying good oxygenation to the gonads.
+The four pairs of gonads are attached to the septa, and close to them four septal funnels open to the exterior, perhaps allowing for better oxygenation of the gonads.
 Near the free edges of the septa, gastric filaments extend into the gastric cavity; these are armed with nematocysts and enzyme-producing cells and play a role in subduing and digesting the prey.
 In some scyphozoans, the gastric cavity is joined to radial canals which branch extensively and may join a marginal ring canal.
 Cilia in these canals circulate the fluid in a regular direction.